-The University of Sydney and the Faculty of Architecture, Design and Planning are highly regarded by business, industry, the professions and government as a vital source of intellectual development, creative endeavour and informed social commentary.
+The University of Sydney and the Sydney School of Architecture, Design and Planning are highly regarded by business, industry, the professions and government as a vital source of intellectual development, creative endeavour and informed social commentary.

-The Faculty's strong reputation and legitimacy is exemplified by its collaboration and strategic partnerships with the professional communities which:
+The School's strong reputation and legitimacy is exemplified by its collaboration and strategic partnerships with the professional communities which:

 - enhance the study experience and employment opportunities for our students;